bradimbach/viewer_content_engagement/README.md

 ##### Effective Advertising or Tune-in Promotions Without Direct Targeting

-As more privacy restrictions make direct-targeting of viewers mor problematic, a detailed taxonomy of content viewing and and training on the attributes of samples of their viewers allow us to effectively reach the right consumers without targeting them directly.
+As more privacy restrictions make direct-targeting of viewers more problematic, a detailed taxonomy of content viewing and and training on the attributes of samples of their viewers allow us to effectively reach the right consumers without targeting them directly.
 For example, viewers in specific communites will have a much higher probability to drive a luxury vehical than other communities.

-<sub>_viewing communities with viewers with a higher probability of owning a luxury car_</sub>
+<sub>_network diagram of only the program elements showing program clusters where viewers with a higher probability of owning a luxury car are concentrated_</sub>

 <img src="/img/luxury_car.png" width="400">